pomodux/pomodux/docs/plugin-development.md

 ## More Resources
 - See `config/pomodux/plugins/` for more plugin examples.
-- See `docs/technical_specifications.md` for API details.
-- See `~/Documents/pomodux/releases/release-0.4.0.md` for TUI API release notes.
+- See [ADR 004](adr/004-plugin-system-architecture.md) for plugin architecture decisions.